MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMAssignableDevice.md

 ### -ComputerName

-Specifies one or more Hyper-V hosts on the virtual network adapters are to be retrieved.
+Specifies one or more Hyper-V hosts on which the assignable devices are to be retrieved.
 NetBIOS names, IP addresses, and fully qualified domain names are allowed.
 The default is the local computer.
 Use localhost or a dot (`.`) to specify the local computer explicitly.